BDC Hamburger Icon

 • Show that you have the necessary insurance

-Most of the states that demand a specialist contractor license require you to apply for just one specialization.
-That means that if you’re thinking of becoming licensed as a carpenter, for example, you’ll have to give up on all electrician jobs.
-Other states allow you to carry out any specialized work as a handyman as long as the value of the job is under a certain amount.
+Some states that require a specialist contractor license limit you to just one specialization.
+This means that if you’re thinking of becoming licensed as a carpenter, for example, you’ll have to give up on all electrician jobs.
+Other states allow you to carry out any specialized work as a “handyman” as long as the value of the job is under a certain amount.

 Should I get a general contractor license or a specialty contractor license?

-Specialty contractors have Class C licenses and are often better for contractors who work in a specific niche.
-Those with a specialty contract license often work as subcontractors or are hired for smaller projects within their niche.
-Specialty contractors will oftentimes be hired to complete jobs, such as painting or lighting, for projects that general contractors oversee.
+General contracting licenses are best if your company is managing all aspects of a renovation or new build.
+Specialty contractor licenses are often better for contractors who work in a specific niche.
+Those with a specialty contract license often work as subcontractors or are hired for smaller projects — such as painting or lighting — as part of projects that general contractors oversee.

 Did you find this content helpful?